Particular/docs.particular.net/Content/ServiceInsight/getting-started-overview-1.md

 ---
 #Introduction

-The [NServiceBus](../NServiceBus/overview.md "NServiceBus Overview") platform delivers all the benefits of a distributed, messaged based, fault tolerant and distributed architecture.
+The [NServiceBus](../NServiceBus/overview.md "NServiceBus Overview") platform can provide your system with all the benefits of a distributed, messaged based, fault tolerant and distributed architecture.
 Visualizing and verifying the functionality of such a distributed system can be real challenge.

-From design all the way through to production, ServiceInsight lives up to its name by providing powerful insight and information in a concise and user friendly way.
+From design all the way through to production, ServiceInsight lives up to its name by providing powerful insight and information about the system in a concise and user friendly way.

 Let's review some of the features and benefits...